 Tracing its origin in 1838, Duke University is currently one of the leading institutions in education and research.
 Located in North Carolina, it comprises Duke University and Duke University Health System.
 Its mission is to offer a superior liberal arts education and prepare students for skilled and ethical service.
 Its intent is to instill certain habits of mind such as an appetite for discovery, creative problem solving, and critical thinking.
 As the spiritual center of great research, Duke University Divinity School’s aim is to prepare innovative Christian leaders for the world.
 If you are looking for a school with theological expertise and interdisciplinary experience it’s the right option.

-Founded in 1947, the University of Iowa is one of the oldest institutions of higher learning in Iowa City.
-As a member of American universities since 1909 and the big 10 conferences since 1899, the University of Iowa is globally recognized as among the best learning intuitions.
-Their department of religious studies offers undergraduate, MA, and Ph.D. programs.
-All their programs place religion in a broad cultural and intellectual context.
-Since they are self-conscious their aim is to advance students’ ability to think, speak, and write with care.
-They also encourage the students to educate the public about cultural and religious diversity.
-Additionally, their programs focus on the impact of technology on religion and general humanity.
+Founded in 1847, the University of Iowa is one of the oldest institutions of higher learning in the Midwest.
+As a member of the Association of American Universities (AAU) since 1909 and the Big 10 Conference since 1899, the University of Iowa is globally recognized as among the best research universities (R1) in the United States.
+Founded in 1927, the Department of Religious Studies at the University of Iowa is the first such department at a public university in the US.
+It offers undergraduate, MA, and Ph.D. programs.
+All its programs place religion in a broad cultural and intellectual context, and aim to advance students’ ability to think, speak, and write with care about important matters.
+Students are encouraged to use what they learn to educate the public about cultural and religious diversity.
+Additionally, courses in the department focus on the impact of technology on religion and general humanity.

-8. University of North-western School of Theology and Ministry (75 points)
+University of Northwestern – St. Paul School of Theology and Ministry

 Founded in 1820, Indiana University is one of the oldest universities in the US.
 Its strength lies in things such as creativity, innovation, and academic freedom.
 Over the past two centuries, they’ve nurtured several leaders and doers in various fields.
 Their religious studies students are equipped to understand the rapidly changing world while learning a lot about other aspects.
 The studies also imbue students with the ability to assess traditions, diverse actions, and values.
 Those who want to broaden and deepen their understanding of the diverse mysteries and richness have found it a good place to study.
 By creating a career-focused learning experience, it allows its students to move forward with confidence.